adamboy7/DSUwU/README.md

 data captured by the viewer.
 When prompted for the rebroadcast port (default is `26761`), enter the desired port and the viewer will forward all input data to that port so other applications can consume it.

+Another entry under **Tools → Virtual Controller** can create a temporary virtual gamepad using the current slot state.
+This feature requires the `vgamepad` package and is primarily intended for Windows.